 11. Two-way radios

-A two-way radio would come handy when traveling in remote camping areas where network signals can be very weak or absent.
+A two-way radio would come in handy when traveling in remote camping areas where network signals can be very weak or absent.
 It will be easier to enjoy the boondocks safe in the knowledge that you can reach someone if you need to.
+People are intensively using digital two-way radios for hiking, trekking and other events where they need to be in touch with other people.

 12. Internet connection accessories